deleSerna/deleSerna.github.io/_posts/2025-08-01-spring_ai_perplexity_ollama_RAG.markdown

 2. To delete the ingested documents use, `curl -X GET -H "Content-Type: text/plain"  http://localhost:8080/doggybag/delete`

-3. To intercat with the Perplexity API, `curl -X GET -H "Content-Type: text/plain" -G --data-urlencode "message=where is paris?" http://localhost:8080/doggybag/chat`
+3. To interact with the Perplexity API, `curl -X GET -H "Content-Type: text/plain" -G --data-urlencode "message=where is paris?" http://localhost:8080/doggybag/chat`